bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

         register: ec2_facts
     ```

-    The task will create the EC2 instance that is used by molecule to
+    The following task will assign the variable **aws_public_ip** to the public
-    run the tests.
+    ip of the newly created EC2 instance.

      ```yaml
       - name: Set public ip address for ec2 instance